OxfordSemantic/AdvancedWorkshop/3_3-TransitiveClosure/3_3-TransitiveClosure.md

 There is more than one way to write recursive rules that achieve the same result.

-As we have above, we can either use an anchor to create a new relationship and then use that to infer the same new recursive relationships:
+As we have above, we can either anchor the recursive rule with an existing relationship:

 ```
    [?x, :dependsTransitively, ?y] :-